 Making the risotto (about 15 minutes)

 Note: you don't need to use all the broth.
 Some rice types absorb the liquid quicker than others.
-Just make sure you remove the risotto from heat when rice is al dente.
+Make sure you remove the risotto from the heat when the rice is al dente.

 This vegan asparagus risotto is better when served immediately.